MysticMoonlightGlow/MysticMoonlightGlow/README.md

 </details>

-most areas blocked: Utau and somewhat CRK ; completely blocked: transformers area, reasoning? stupid slur enablers and people who say slurs even whilst knowing it's a slur and have been told it's a slur 😞just mostly somewhat filled with shiity idiots (not all though so it's ./directed)
+most areas blocked: Utau and somewhat CRK ; completely blocked: transformers area, reasoning?
+Most of the people there are connected with some others who have called my friend slurs despite being told they are slurs and kept saying it.
+Their are also people there who joke about the files and inted with a skin of said man before.
+So, yes, the whole area will stay blocked :sob:

 <p align="center">